TipsUpdates

 Get to the Parks Early

 If you are staying at a Walt Disney World Resort hotel or a Disney Good Neighbor hotel, you will want to take advantage of the Early Entry option that you have.
-Guests at these hotels are able to get into each of the four Theme Parks and the water park a half hour before they open to regular Guests.
+Guests at these hotels can get into each of the four Theme Parks and the water park a half hour before they open to regular Guests.

-Even though this doesn’t seem like a huge amount of time, thirty minutes gives you the opportunity to get at least one if not two big rides done before the Parks is even opened and therefore puts you ahead the whole rest of the day.
+Even though this doesn’t seem like a huge amount of time, thirty minutes allows you to get at least one, if not two, big rides done before the park opens, putting you ahead the whole rest of the day.

-Let’s take a minute to talk about what getting there early means though.
-Understand that if you are staying at a Disney hotel and want to take advantage of early entry at say Magic Kingdom which offers it starting at 8:30 am this doesn’t mean show up at the bus stop at 8:20 am.
+Let’s take a minute to discuss what getting there early means, though.
+Understand that if you are staying at a Disney hotel and want to take advantage of early entry at, say, Magic Kingdom, which offers it starting at 8:30 a.m., this doesn’t mean showing up at the bus stop at 8:20 a.m.

-Getting to the Parks early means being at your mode of transportation anywhere from 45 to 60 minutes prior to when you want to be in the Park itself.
-If you wait until a few minutes before opening to head to the buses you aren’t going to be saving any time.
-It takes a while to get to the Theme Parks, walk to security, get through security and then to the touch points and finally into the Park.
+Getting to the Parks early means being at your mode of transportation anywhere from 45 to 60 minutes before you want to be in the Park itself.
+If you wait until a few minutes before opening to head to the buses, you aren’t going to be saving any time.
+It takes a while to get to the Theme Parks, walk to security, get through security, then to the touch points, and finally into the Park.

-If you really want to take advantage of that early entry time and early mornings at the Parks, you are going to have to set some alarms.
+If you really want to take advantage of that early entry time and early mornings at the Parks, you will have to set some alarms.
 We know this isn’t super fun; however, it is a great way to wait less in line.

 mk fireworks